the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 ### Social Sessions

-There will also be themed social discussion or networking session where participants can interact with others, continue their discussions outside the collaboration session or take a break as it's most sustainable and helpful for their participation.
+There will also be themed social discussion or networking session where participants can interact with others, continue their discussions outside the contribution session or take a break as it's most sustainable and helpful for their participation.
 For a virtual Book Dash, a support fund will be provided to cover the subsistence cost including paying for meals for the social sessions.
 If hosting an in-person event, the core team members will plan a dinner or social event to allow participants to relax after an intense discussion session and enjoy meals together in an informal setting.